cientopolis/samplers/README.md

         compile ('com.google.android.gms:play-services-location:12.0.1')
         compile ('com.google.android.gms:play-services-maps:12.0.1')

-        // if you will use Authentication with Google, add this dependencies (you should use the latest version) compile ('com.google.android.gms:play-services-auth:12.0.1')
+        // if you will use authentication with Google, add this dependencies (you should use the latest version) compile ('com.google.android.gms:play-services-auth:12.0.1')

         // the framework dependency